BattletechModders/CustomSalvage/README.md

 - `bool SalvageTurrets = true` - add turrets to salvage
 - `bool UpgradeSalvage = false` - salavaged items have chance to upgrade to "+" variants(not span into player lost mech items if they go to salvage)
 - `float SalvageTurretsComponentChance = 0.33f` - in vanila game turret components dont broke, and usually turret have a lot of weapon. so this modifier give less salvage for balance

+#### full units salvage
+- `bool FullEnemyUnitSalvage = true` - allow to salvage units without dissassemling to part and components.
+If enabled units apears in salvage in state they been killed.
+If you killed mech by destroying legs it appers in salvage with destroyed legs.
+Same rule for its components destroyed in battle.
+For mechs there is special rule - if center torso is destroyed it will be dissasembled to parts anyway
+- `int MaxFullUnitsInSalvage = 1` - maximum amount of full units in priority salvage.
+Full units can never apper in random salvage.
+- `string FullUnitInfoIcon = "icons8-info"` - if FullEnemyUnitSalvage enabled, you can see actual unit state by clicking its icon in salvage slot.
+While cursor is hover over unit's icon its actual icon is replaced to this to point active cotrol.
+- `float FullUnitRandomSalvageSlotUsingMod = 1f` - if full unit is selected for priority salvage random salvage amount is redused to (DefaultMechPartMax \* FullUnitRandomSalvageSlotUsingMod - 1).
+- `bool FullUnitUsedAllRandomSalvageSlots = true` - if enabled any full unit added to priority salvage reduce random salvage amount to 0.
+Eg. you will only able to get priority salvage.
+- `bool SquadDisassembleComponents = false` - by current rules BA squads are always dissassembled to parts in salvage.
+If this option enabled its components goes to possible salvage.
+- `bool VehicleDisassembleComponents = false` - If this option enabled vehicle components goes to possible salvage if dissasembled to parts.
+If disabled only vehicle parts will be result of dissassemling.
+- `bool VehicleAlwaysDisassembled = false` - If this option enabled vehicles goes to salvage in dissasembled state, otherwise they always go in full state (vehciles have no CT).

 ## Assembly options

 ### recoloring mech icons in storage